bgmerrell/tftpdmem/README.md

 tftpdmem
 ========

-tftpdmem is a TFTP server that stores its files as buffers in memory (though  Nothing actually prevents the OS from swapping the memory buffers to disk).
+tftpdmem is a TFTP server that stores its files as buffers in memory (though nothing actually prevents the OS from swapping the memory buffers to disk).

 Getting and Running
 ========